 What Stocks to Day Trade

 There are lots of stocks to day trade, so we need to narrow it down to only a few, or one, to trade.
-There are a few of ways to do this for this strategy.
+Here’s how you determine which stocks to trade:

-- Pick one stock and trade it all the time, or at least for a while.
+- Pick one or two stocks and trade them all the time, or at least for several months (maybe even years).

 - Run a daily scan to find stocks that are moving well that day.